Procurement basics5 min read

 What is an RFQ in construction?

-An RFQ — Request for Quotation — is one of the most commonly used procurement documents in construction and fit-out projects.
-Understanding what it is, when to use it, and how to structure one properly is essential for anyone managing procurement in the GCC market.
+An RFQ, or Request for Quotation, is one of the most common procurement documents used on construction and fit-out projects.
+Understanding what it is, when to use it, and how to structure it helps buyers get more comparable bids.

 Definition of an RFQ in construction

-An RFQ is a formal document sent by a buyer to one or more suppliers, requesting pricing for a specific list of materials, equipment, or services.
-In construction, this typically means a contractor, consultant, or developer sending a list of required items — often derived from a BOQ — to multiple vendors and asking them to submit their best price, delivery timeline, and any compliance notes.
+An RFQ is a formal request sent by a buyer to one or more suppliers asking for pricing on a defined list of materials, equipment, or services.
+In construction, this usually means a contractor, consultant, or developer sending a BOQ-derived scope to multiple vendors and asking them to submit price, delivery, and compliance details.

-Unlike a tender, which is a more formal and legally binding procurement process, an RFQ is used for procurement where price comparison is the primary objective.
-It is common in AV, ELV, lighting, home automation, and other systems integration work across UAE and GCC projects.
+Unlike a tender, which can be more formal and contract-driven, an RFQ is used where price comparison is the primary objective.
+It is common in AV, ELV, lighting, and home automation procurement across the UAE and GCC.

-These three terms are often confused.
-An RFI (Request for Information) is used at the early stage when you want to understand what suppliers can offer — it is exploratory, not commercial.
-An RFP (Request for Proposal) is used when you need suppliers to propose a solution to a problem, including methodology, team, and pricing.
-An RFQ is used when the scope is already defined and you simply want competitive pricing.
-In most construction procurement, RFQs are the most practical tool because the scope comes from drawings and BOQs rather than an open brief.
+An RFI is exploratory and used when you want information.
+An RFP asks suppliers to propose a solution.
+An RFQ is used when scope is already defined and you mainly need competitive pricing.
+In many construction packages, RFQs are the most practical tool because drawings and BOQs already define the scope.

-An RFQ is appropriate when you have a defined scope, a bill of quantities or item list, a clear delivery requirement, and at least two or three potential suppliers you want to compete for the work.
-It is most effective for supply-only procurement — AV equipment, ELV systems, lighting fixtures, structured cabling — where the specification is clear and the primary variable is price and lead time.
-For complex design-and-install packages, an RFP is more appropriate.
+An RFQ makes sense when you have a defined scope, a bill of quantities or line-item list, a clear delivery requirement, and at least two or three suppliers you want to compete for the work.
+It is especially effective for supply-focused procurement where price, delivery, and compliance are the main variables.

 What a construction RFQ should include

-A well-structured RFQ includes a clear project description and location, a line item list with quantities and units, technical specifications or reference to drawings, the required delivery date, the currency and any payment terms, instructions on how and where to submit, and the evaluation criteria.
-The more specific the RFQ, the more comparable the bids you receive.
-Vague scope produces vague pricing and makes comparison impossible.
+A strong RFQ includes a clear project description and location, a line-item list with quantities and units, technical specifications or drawing references, the required delivery date, currency and payment terms, submission instructions, and evaluation criteria.
+Specific RFQs create more comparable bids.

-RFQsNow is a procurement platform built specifically for AV, ELV, lighting, and home automation RFQs across the UAE and GCC.
-Buyers post structured RFQs with line items and attachments, and verified suppliers in the right category and geography are notified immediately.
-All bids arrive in a standard format — unit price, total, lead time, compliance — making comparison direct and eliminating the formatting chaos of email-based procurement.
+RFQsNow is built for AV, ELV, lighting, and home automation RFQs across the UAE and GCC.
+Buyers post structured RFQs with line items and attachments, and matched suppliers submit bids in the same format: unit price, total, lead time, and compliance notes.

 Post your first RFQ on RFQsNow

-RFQsNow is a procurement platform for AV, ELV, lighting and home automation RFQs across UAE and GCC.
+RFQsNow is a procurement platform for AV, ELV, lighting, and home automation RFQs across the UAE and GCC.
 Free for buyers.
 Verified suppliers.
-Structured bids in 18–48 hours.
+Structured bids, often within 18 to 48 hours.